Our whale-watching cruise is truly exceptional vacation value for everyone.

 Our highly experienced crew will ensure, not only will you see up close these magnificent and inquisitive animals at play in their natural environment, but also enjoy a fun, safe and memorable experience that will stay with you for a long time to come.

 Come experience our incredible Whale Watching tour from the picturesque southern Gold Coast.
 Meeting up at the Ivory Marina to board the Coolangatta Whale Watch vessel, we only have a short boat ride until we are out on the open ocean and looking for whales.
 Since we are unobstructed views of this magnificent gentle giant of the ocean at play.

-Our experienced and friendly crew skippered by Captain Steve will make you feel welcome, comfortable and most importantly safe.
+Our experienced and friendly crew skippered by Captain Stephen will make you feel welcome, comfortable, and most importantly safe.
 We provide an informative and entertaining commentary of whale behavior, and are committed to providing you with a close encounter that will truly “BLOW YOU AWAY“!

-Boarding the vessel takes place at the Ivory Marina 156 Wharf St, Tweed Heads at 8:20 am NSW local time.
+Boarding the vessel takes place at 7:40 am at the Ivory Marina 156 Wharf St, Tweed Heads, and departs at 8:00 am NSW local time.

 - Panoramic views from multiple viewing platforms

-- No crowds, as cruise numbers are limited to 20
+- No crowds, as cruise numbers are limited to 50 at this time

 - Educational and informative commentary from our qualified crew members

-- Cruises depart at 8.20am every Wednesday, Saturday and Sunday (NSW local time )
+- Cruises depart at 8.00 am every Wednesday, Thursday, Friday, Saturday, Sunday, and Monday (NSW local time ) closed Tuesday

 - 100% guaranteed whale sighting on every cruise, or receive another ticket for another day!